 In May 2014, Jason took a job in Boston.
 After nine years of living in San Antonio, we began a series of cross-country moves that sent us to Boston, back to SA, to Wisconsin, and then back to SA.
 This all took place over three years, from summer 2014 to summer 2017.
 These moves and job changes caused massive amounts of stress, which in turn caused marriage/family problems, and behavioral issues for our children.
 A lot of counseling followed for everyone over these years, but it was the perfect storm to pretty much destroy all the work I’d done on my health since 2009.

 There were a lot of factors that led to regain.
-Stress, of course, plus depression, anxiety, changes in routines, and losing my in-person support systems.
+Stress of course, plus depression, anxiety, changes in routines, and losing my in-person support systems.
 I developed disordered eating habits and compulsive overeating disorder (binge eating disorder).
 I also started drinking way too much alcohol.
 On top of all that, three other factors contributed to rapid regain.
 The first was an antidepressant that caused major weight gain despite being good for my mental health.
-The second was a misdiagnosed injury (a broken foot rather than a sprained ankle) that led to two years of complications and inability to really exercise.
+The second was a misdiagnosed injury (a broken foot rather than a sprained ankle) that led to two years of complications and an inability to exercise.
 The third was that because of stress and disordered eating, I developed full-blown polycystic ovarian syndrome (PCOS) and insulin-resistance.